haykh/oh-my-dear-imgui/README.md

 ## Features

 - dependencies can be built from the downloaded submodules or fetched with `CMake` at compile time;
-- includes basic manager classes for picker dialogs, toasts (notifications), etc.
+- basic manager classes for picker dialogs, toasts (notifications), etc.;
-- includes basic ui component classes, e.g., menubars, etc.
+- basic ui component classes, e.g., menubars, etc.;
+- app state with optional conversion to/from toml;
+- functionality for error handling (safe rendering + error notification) at runtime;
-- includes external font/icon support (see `src/assets/`);
+- external font/icon support (see `src/assets/`);
 - includes some third-party `ImGui` plugins (also built in-tree): `ImPlot`, `ImGuiFileDialog`.

 ## TODO